-If you're interested in becoming a personal trainer, read up on what you'll study.
+If you're interested in becoming a personal trainer, read up on what type of courses you'll take.

 What degree or certification levels are available?

 If your goal is to become a personal athletic trainer, you have the option of earning a certification, a two-year associate's degree or a four-year degree.
-You should base this choice on how much time you want to spend in school, how much you're comfortable paying, and what you want to do with your education.
+You should base this choice on how much time you want to spend in school, cost and what you want to do with your education.
 You can't go wrong with any certification or degree level, since they all have benefits.
 A certification is less expensive and takes less time to complete, while a four-year degree may make you eligible for higher positions.
-Available levels of education include the certificate level, an associate's in personal training, a bachelor's, or a master's.
+Some personal trainers even earn master's degrees to advance further.

 What certification will I need?

 Once you complete a program, whether it's at the certificate or degree level, you'll still need to become certified as a trainer.
 "Becoming certified" means you need to pass a test—and if you work hard in your program, you should be well-prepared for the task.
 There are several organizations you can become certified through; some reputable options include: